Hematology, Coagulation, and Flow Cytometry

 Penrose Hospital, affiliated hospitals and outreach clients provide the Pathology Program with a diverse, well-balanced caseload.
 Surgical Pathology volume continues to increase with approximately 20,000 specimens examined in 2012.
 While on Surgical Pathology, the resident is responsible for frozen sections and grossing surgical specimens.
 Surgical Pathology is structured on a 2-day system where the specimens are "grossed-in", and then signed out the following day.
 During a sign-out session, residents work directly with a staff member at a double-headed microscope.
 The staff member and resident review the slides, render a diagnosis, and dictate a report.
 As their skills increase, residents are given graduated responsibility with the goal of relying on staff only for case review and finalization.

 A Surgical Pathology Unknown Conference takes place each week.
 The staff and residents assigned to Surgical Pathology set aside the week's most challenging and interesting cases.
 These cases provide the basis for the conference.
 At the conference, the residents present a differential diagnosis for each case, and the staff and residents review the diagnoses in a collegial atmosphere.

 The Cytology resident is responsible for examining all Cytology cases reviewed by the staff pathologist.
 The resident formulates a diagnosis and reviews the cases directly with a staff member.
 The resident participates in all fine needle aspirations performed by the Pathology Department.
-In 2010, more than 13,000 cases were reviewed which included over 4,000 GYN cases, 3,000 non-GYN cases, and 1,000 FNAs.
+In 2012, 8,000 specimens, which included over 4,000 GYN cases, 3,000 non-GYN cases, and 1,000 FNAs.

 A weekly didactic Cytology Conference and monthly Cytology Unknown Conference is held at a multi-headed microscope in which the cytotechnologist reviews unknown cytology cases with the residents.